MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_power_down.md

 ## -description

-The EVT_ACX_FACTORY_CIRCUIT_POWER_DOWN callback is used by the driver to add additional functionality when a factory circuit is powered down.
+The EVT_ACX_FACTORY_CIRCUIT_POWER_DOWN callback is used by the driver to add functionality in the power down path of an ACXFACTORYCIRCUIT object.

 ## -parameters